cosmetic background

 The pectoral and pelvic fins are in place.

-3. Draw The Head
+Step 3.
+Draw The Head

 Recommended tools: H pencil

-Now’s the time to draw an eye.
+Now’s the time to add an eye to your fish sketch.

 Place it slightly above the nostril, i.e. the triangle’s peak.